How to register for meetings: How to register for meetings:

 Protocol for Observers Protocol for Observers

 1. The Commission will determine the maximum number of observers to be admitted to any meeting based on conference room capacity and the need for a balanced participation preserving the scientific nature and integrity of the work.
-If there are more requests for attendance than can be accommodated, priority will be given to representatives of the Regional Advisory Councils and the Advisory Committee for Fisheries and Aquaculture.
+Priority will be given to representatives of the Advisory Councils, Member States and Member States Regional Groups.

 4. Observers may engage in other activities as appropriate and as approved by the Chair.

-6. Observers shall have access to the same documentation generally available to meeting participants, except those documents deemed confidential by the Commission (Article 14(2) of Commission Decision (EC) 629/2005.
+5. Observers shall have access to the same documentation generally available to meeting participants, except those documents deemed confidential by the Commission (Article 7(1) of Commission Decision (EC) C 74/05/2016.

 8. Observers should note that EWGs are responsible for preparing a report to the STECF.
 The opinions expressed in EWG reports have no official status and should not be interpreted as the opinions of the STECF.
 The STECF opinions are formed only after formal review in plenum or by written procedure and subsequently published on the STECF website.

-PLEASE NOTE: the Commission does not reimburse the travel and subsistence costs of observers
+NOTE: the Commission does not reimburse the travel and subsistence costs of observers.